avelino/awesome-go/README.md

 * [apm](https://github.com/topfreegames/apm) - Process manager for Golang applications with an HTTP API.
 * [backscanner](https://github.com/icza/backscanner) - A scanner similar to bufio.Scanner, but it reads and returns lines in reverse order, starting at a given position and going backward.
+* [beyond](https://github.com/wesovilabs/beyond) - The Go tool that will drive you to the AOP world!
 * [blank](https://github.com/Henry-Sarabia/blank) - Verify or remove blanks and whitespace from strings.
 * [boilr](https://github.com/tmrts/boilr) - Blazingly fast CLI tool for creating projects from boilerplate templates.
 * [chyle](https://github.com/antham/chyle) - Changelog generator using a git repository with multiple configuration possibilities.